 5.2 General conclusion

 We have studied the geometry of Latin squares in order to reach a classification of LS’s in structure types; rather similar to identifying building trends within a class of related crystal structures.
 Our approach included:

-● Generalizing the Latin square construct as such into a cyclic or on-going structure by either putting it on the torus or repeating it wallpaper-wise in a Latin structure; at the same time extending the “same structure” criterion of two LS’s to isomorphism of the Latin periodic structures
+● Generalizing the Latin square construct as such into a cyclic or on-going structure by either putting it on the torus or repeating it wallpaper-wise in a Latin field; at the same time extending the “same structure” criterion of two LS’s to isomorphism of the Latin periodic structures

 ● showing that the LS sets of order up to 5 can be partitioned in a highly limited number of families with members sharing the same Latin pattern composition (“formula”)